ServerlessAnalytics/our-portfolio/README.md

-# our-portfolio
+# Our Portfolio
-Our Serverless Portfolio.
+Our Serverless and Analytics Portfolio.
+Created by Johnathan Brooks and Allison Presberg.
+Projects implement Python, Amazon Web Services(AWS), and React.js.